neilfws/aflstats/code/R/Rmd/bye_scoring/post_bye_results.md

 > team to bounce back from the bye and buck the mid-season trend of
 > teams losing upon their return

-So let’s focus on only mid-season byes (2012-2023), where the Bulldogs were the only team coming off the bye.
+So let’s focus on only mid-season byes (2012-2023, not 2020), where the Bulldogs were the only team coming off the bye.

-Their record is 5-4 (wins-losses) and they were not favourites to win in any of the four losses.
+Their record is 4-4 (wins-losses) and they were not favourites to win in any of the four losses.

 <table class="table table-striped" style="margin-left: auto; margin-right: auto;">